berenslab/EphysExtraction/README.md

 The following jupyter notebooks are created to transform data given in a certain format to raw voltage traces.
 Electrophysiological features are extracted by calling to the two previously mentioned scrips and sanity checks are available by plotting the extracted information.

+GetFeaturesPipeline.ipynb is finetuned to work with data from mini-atlas mouse motor cortex M1 (in collaboration with Andreas Tolias' lab (Houston)).
+It is advised to have a look at this pipeline when you consider to work with your own data.

+Relatively outdated pipelines:
-GetFeaturesPipeline.ipynb is finetuned to work with data from M1 (in collaboration with Andreas Tolias' lab (Houston)) GetFeaturesPipeline2.ipynb is finetuned to work with data from Hippocampus (in collaboration with Xiaolong's lab (Houston)) GetFeaturesPipelineL4.ipynb is finetuned to work with data from layer 4 (V1 and S1) (in collaboration with Andreas Tolias' lab (Houston))
+GetFeaturesPipeline2.ipynb is finetuned to work with data from Hippocampus (in collaboration with Xiaolong's lab (Houston)) GetFeaturesPipelineL4.ipynb is finetuned to work with data from layer 4 (V1 and S1) (in collaboration with Andreas Tolias' lab (Houston))
 GetFeaturesPipelineL4Neurolucida.ipynb is finetuned to work with data from layer 4 V1 (in collaboration with Andreas Tolias' lab (Houston))